 A tax bracket is the rate at which the last dollar of income will be taxed.
 Knowing your tax bracket helps you calculate the tax efficiency of various investment or financial planning proposals.

-A paycheck change is only one factor, so don't make immediate assumptions: Tax brackets can change for many reasons, including changes in tax law as well as changes in tax filing status.
-Tax filing status depends on whether your client is married or single and whether there are dependents to claim on the tax return or not.
+A paycheck change is only one factor, so don't make immediate assumptions: Tax Brackets can change for many reasons, including changes in tax law as well as changes in tax filing status.
+Tax filing status depends on whether you are married or single and whether there are dependents to claim on the tax return or not.
 A change in income or an increase in interest and dividends or even gambling or lottery winnings could also change a tax bracket.

 4. Am I eligible for a Roth conversion?
 Is it recommended?

 A Roth IRA conversion allows workers to convert traditional IRA assets to a Roth to avoid taking required minimum distributions in retirement and avoid paying tax on any distributions taken.
 A Roth conversion also involves paying taxes on the assets converted, since contributions to traditional IRAs are made on a tax-deferred basis.
 A CPA can estimate the tax that would be due on a Roth IRA conversion.